ndrein/effloresce/README.md

 # Installation

-All installation is performed automatically by `pipenv`.
+All installation is performed automatically by [pipenv](https://docs.pipenv.org/en/latest/).
 Make sure to prefix every python command with `pipenv run`.